udu-games/UDU_SDK_package/Documentation~/udu-sdk-reference.md

         *  There must be only one application open at a time on your mobile device.

         *  When there is more than one UDU console turned on and idle at a time, the application may connect to a different console.
+[Unless you have setup the Console_Manager accordingly](https://github.com/udu-games/UDU_SDK_package/blob/development/Documentation~/udu-Connecting-To-Specific-Controller.md)

 * <ins>***Start up connection sequence***</ins>